mshangle1/watchmen/WATCHMEN_STEPS.md

-     "cid" has to be provided on config.properties or as a runtime variable "account_id" has to be saved on the previous steps on the Scenario scope
+     "cid" has to be provided on config.properties or as a runtime variable, "account_id" has to be saved on the previous steps in the Scenario scope
 ---

 - **I provide query parameter "key" as "values"**